amorof/ayd/README.md

 TODO:
+  - if the encoding catches up the downloads, the program finish.
   - Check when the cover doesnt correspond.
   - find a way to search for the tags automaticaly.
   - At finish send a notification.